daylamtayari/website/content/resume.md

 **[daylamtayari@tayari.gg](mailto:daylamtayari.gg)**

 While not mandatory, I highly advise anyone emailing me to use PGP key encryption.<br/>
-The public key for the above email can be found at [https://pgp.tayari.gg](https://pgp.tayari.gg) and when sending your email, please attach your public key to allow me to also respond in an encrypted fashion.
+The public key for the above email can be found at <a href="https://pgp.tayari.gg" target="_blank">https://pgp.tayari.gg</a> and when sending your email, please attach your public key to allow me to also respond in an encrypted fashion.

 This email is **exclusively for professional matters**, if it is not a professional matter please use the contact information provided in <a href="/about#contact">about page</a>.